lenh0205/AspSample/Features/Test/IntegrationTest.md

 // we will test only the "create habit" endpoint

 // the 'IClassFixture' is use to avoiding creating new instance of WebApplicationFactory<IApiMaker> for every test that we create
-// 'IAsyncLifetime' require implement 2 method
-public class CreateHabitEndpointTests
+// 'IAsyncLifetime' require implement 2 method 'InitializeAsync' và 'DisposeAsync' public class CreateHabitEndpointTests
     : IClassFixture<WebApplicationFactory<IApiMaker>>
     : IAsyncLifetime